3 places you saw in Quintana Roo without knowing that they are Cultural Heritage

 Book Top Experiences and Tours in Mexico:

 If youʻre booking your trip to Mexico last minute, we have you covered.
-Below are some of the top tours and experiences!- Los Cabos: The Arch and Lover's Beach Kayaking + Snorkeling
+Below are some of the top tours and experiences!- Puerto Vallarta: City Tour, Tequila and Coffee Factory Tour

 For this reason, uses and customs are maintained in terms of indigenous legislation, with partial recognition by Western authorities.
 It is undoubtedly an icon of the social organization of the Mayan culture.
 The ceremonial center is a recipient of the traditions and customs of the Mayan people of Quintana Roo.